 Fast forward 30 years.
 Online and live-streamed church services have been the trend, and luxury, of well-resourced and tech-savvy churches.
 Then in one swift movement, the pandemic did what it took decades to do for churches and websites.
 It moved all churches into a new standard for communication and church services online.

-Hybrid church ministry is the new normal.
 It’s a “both/and” mindset of including people both virtually and in-person.
 The new Sunday morning for the average local church will mean setting up the musicians AND setting up the live stream camera feed.
 It will be turning around in your pew to welcome a new family to church AND greeting first-time visitors online.
 It will be welcoming someone on stage to give an announcement AND live streaming someone in to read scripture.
+The church has always been bigger than a building, anyways.

 So how should churches prepare for the new reality of hybrid ministry?